VicenteLucero/group_2_2020/README.md

 # To Test:

-There are 4 tests implemented in test_main.py.
+There are 3 tests implemented in a file each one (test_block, test_block_model, test_load_block_model).
 To run this tests just type in the command console the following command (be sure to have your console in the correct directory):

-python -m unittest
+run all the tests: python -m unittest run an specific test: python -m unittest test_name

 # To Use: